Learning for Change

-This paper presents lessons learnt on improving learning in the WASH sector through resource centre networks in Burkina Faso, Ghana, Honduras, Nepal and Uganda between 2009 and 2012.
+Lessons learnt on improving learning in the WASH sector through resource centre networks (RCNs) in Burkina Faso, Ghana, Honduras, Nepal and Uganda between 2009 and 2012.

 Providing WASH services that last entails change by different stakeholders.
 We need to learn why our existing approaches are not always fully effective, and we need to build on best practices to improve our implementation models.
 Learning what works and doesn’t and encouraging change for the better is crucial for achieving sustainable WASH service delivery.
 It can help to use scarce resources better, to improve the performance of WASH facilities for all and indefinitely.

 IRC supports sector stakeholders at local, national and international levels to reflect on progress and failures, to learn from each other and convert these lessons into adapted policies, practices, models and tools.
 Under the theme ‘learning for change’ IRC focuses on consolidating experience and lessons and improving our understanding of how joint learning can contribute to equitable and sustainable WASH service delivery.
 This factsheet highlights some of the work that IRC is doing.

 This blog was set up by the IRC International Water and Sanitation Centre and is maintained by its staff, mainly Carmen DaSilva Wells.
 It is dedicated to learning for change.
 And it is focused on development cooperation, with special emphasis on the water, sanitation and hygiene (WASH) sector.

 The following concepts and initiatives are covered: Sector learning; Learning alliances; Resource centre networks;Sector-wide approaches and harmonisation; and Change management applied to complex sets of institutions.